 Your Turn (> 15 minutes recommended)

-Use the Messenger Worksheet to brainstorm and list individuals you think will best connect with your target audience(s), then write how and in what way these messengers will appeal to and/or connect with them.
+opens WORD file Use the Messenger Worksheetopens WORD file to brainstorm and list individuals you think will best connect with your target audience(s), then write how and in what way these messengers will appeal to and/or connect with them.

 Guiding questions for selecting messengers:

 - Who do they look to when forming an opinion?

 - Does that person have your target audience’s interest in mind?

 - If you’re speaking about a specific place, did they grow up, live, or have a special relationship with the area?

 - Does the person have a personal interest, knowledge, and/or experience in the issue, i.e. credibility about the subject?